 There’s Gold (and Silver) in The Hills

 This 20-square-mile area is riddled with mines that were worked from 1860, when gold was discovered in Leadville, until 1999.
 During this time, the Leadville district produced approximately 28.9 million tons of ore, including gold, silver, lead, molybdenum, zinc, and copper.
 Nearly six million tons of manganese ores, used for steel alloy, also were pulled from this earth.
 Some mines eventually tapped out, and others shut down because of economic trends and changes in demand.

 Exploring by Season

 Summer: In summer, you can bike, hike, or drive the county roads that wind throughout the East Side Mining District.
-The Route of the Silver Kings starts on page 29 of the Leadville Heritage Guide.
+The Route of the Silver Kings starts on page 30 of the Leadville and Twin Lakes History Guide.
 Or take a burly 4WD up 13,185’ Mosquito Pass, nicknamed “The Highway of Frozen Death.”

 Winter: In winter, many of these roads are groomed for Nordic skiing, snowshoeing, fat biking, and snowmobiling as part of Leadville’s winter trails system.
 Exploring more of the East Side?
 Check out our Colorado Backcountry Winter Safety Resources.

 You’ll find your expedition is rich in history and in scenery, with views out to the Arkansas River Valley and across to 14ers Mt.
 Elbert and Mt.
 Massive and much more of the lofty Sawatch Range.

 - Check for Fire Restrictions — and Follow Them!